 Native to southeastern Europe.
 Narrow, conical, slow-growing tree to 50–60 ft. tall and just 6&ndash

-Native from Newfoundland to Manitoba, south to Georgia, west to Illinois and Iowa.
-Slow in seedling st...
+The species is native from Newfoundland to Manitoba, south to Georgia, west to Illinois and Iowa.
+Grow...